cpaul-mech/startup/notes.md

 Also I learned that when using 'flex' elements, one needs to specify in each children's rule set the 'display: flex;', 'flex-direction', 'justify-content', and 'align-items' choices.

 Bootstrap: You need to add the correct link thing into the html head element.
 That allows you to code bootstrap elements into your websites.

+## JavaScript
+How to insert javascript into html?
+1. **Script block**: Directly including it in the HTML within the content of a `<script>` element
+1. **External code**: Using the `src` attribute of the script element to reference an external JavaScript file.
+1. **Inline event attribute**: Putting JavaScript directly inline as part of an event attribute handler.

+Use the web browser debugger in order to see what the variables are during execution.
+You can also choose to print variables and stuff to the console window so that you cna read it off.
+Also in the Chrome debugger.
 ## React Part 1: Routing

 ## React Part 2: Reactivity